-For Financial Institutions, regulators recommend to integrate ESG in the business strategies, governance and risk management.
+For Financial Institutions, regulators recommend integrating ESG in the business strategies, governance and risk management.
 EBA has published binding standards for reporting ESG under Pillar 3 (2021) with detailed templates and standards.

 Finally, institutions are required to report two KPIs, the Green Asset Ratio (GAR) and the Banking Book Taxonomy Alignment Ratio.
 GAR represents the percentage of total exposures to taxonomy aligned activities.

 An effective way to supervise and manage ESG on a portfolio of clients is to use ESG ratings.
 Not only lenders or investment companies have an interest in such ratings, but also any companies trying to show their strengths in ESG management, among others.
 Experian provides an end-to-end solution combining data, analytics and platforms to measure and monitor the ESG impact.
 The solution is particularly suited for measuring credit risk with stress test scenarios in banks, but it may serve any other company willing to comply with EU regulations.